MoritzHayden/MoritzHayden/README.md

 - 🧠 I'm an Enneagram Five
 - 🌱 I’m currently learning Kotlin
-- 📚 I'm currently reading [The Road Back to You][book] by Ian Morgan Cron and Suzanne Stabile
+- 📚 I'm currently reading [The Ideal Team Player][book] by Patrick Lencioni
 - 💬 Ask me about video games, hiking, encryption standards, or the Enneagram

 ### Connect with me: